juniorsundarCasual/TGT/vault/volume-3.chapter-213.md

 "Why are we going there exactly?"

-"Well, remember how I told you that a few of our ancestor have already tried to find alternatives and improve upon the Heavenly Eye?
+"Well, remember how I told you that a few of our ancestors have already tried to find alternatives and improve upon the Heavenly Eye?
 My Master's Master happened to be a part of that group, and happened to follow a similar line of reasoning such as yourself, barring the whole model part," Krish narrated.
 "Therefore, he accumulated a few favours with an upstart Sect that practice an arcane body cultivation method that relies on tracking the movement of heavenly bodies."

 "How does that work?"
 Marie voiced her intrigue.

 "You can ask them when we get there.
-Any way it's not our concern.
+Anyway, it's not our concern.
 What matters to us is that they've aggregated highly accurate and precise records of the movement of heavenly bodies for at least the last two millennia."

 "How are you so sure that they wouldn't have gone extinct by now?
 A lot of time has passed, after all," Marie responded dubiously.

 "I've checked," Krish responded.
 "They're still up and running.
-My Grandmaster was thorough in his intervention, do not think that we are half-hearted in our assistance just because we callously provide it for out own benefit."
+My Grandmaster was thorough in his intervention, do not think that we are half-hearted in our assistance just because we callously provide it for our benefit."

 "Do you think I will succeed, Master?"
 Marie voiced her uncertainty.
 Although she exuded an air of confidence when she declared her resolve to create a dynamic model of the world, she was still just a teenage youth stepping into the vast expanse of cultivation.
 She was filled with worry and uneasiness.